Bit Efficient Toeplitz Covariance Estimation

-Theorem~\ref{InftyError} demonstrates that our proposed estimator $\hat{T}$ can approximate $T$ with arbitrary accuracy in the entry-wise sense.
-This result provides partial evidence for the effectiveness of $\hat{T}$.
-Moreover, it plays a crucial role in analyzing the case when $T$ is banded Toeplitz, as discussed in Section~\ref{sec:lowr}.
+Theorem~\ref{Theorem_bound_infty_norm} shows that the proposed estimator $\hat{T}$ can achieve arbitrarily high entrywise accuracy in approximating $T$.
+This finding offers partial validation of the estimator's effectiveness and serves as a key ingredient for the subsequent analyses.

 Subsequently, we shift our focus to the error bounds in terms of the operator norm.
-Deriving non-asymptotic bounds for $\hat{T}$ under this norm, however, is a challenging task.
+Deriving non-asymptotic bounds for $\hat{T}$ under the operator norm, however, is a challenging task.
 While it is known that $\dot{\boldsymbol{x}} = \boldsymbol{x} + \boldsymbol{\tau} + \boldsymbol{\omega}$, the intricate relationship between $\boldsymbol{\omega}$ and $\boldsymbol{\tau}$ leaves the distribution of $\dot{\boldsymbol{x}}$ uncertain.
 This uncertainty introduces significant challenges in directly leveraging existing theoretical frameworks.
-Therefore, an alternative approach is necessary to establish the desired bounds.

 Fortunately, for Toeplitz matrices, the following fundamental result provides a useful tool for bounding their operator norm \cite{meckes2007spectral}.